-“Lets lose the fear over this conversation and embrace
+“Lets lose the fear over this

 a future where all are welcomed and respected.”